 Nicholas D. Smith is a Coastal Carolina University student from Charleston, S.C.
 Nicholas is an intelligence and national security studies major with minors in global information systems (GIS) and philosophy.
 He is passionate about ethics and how they relate to public policy, specifically the ethics of artificial intelligence.
 As part of his fellowship with the Dyer Institute for Leadership and Public Policy, Nicholas will focus on how autonomous computing systems violate the privacy rights of American citizens.
-He hopes convey the importance of this issue to the public in attempt to help bring forth the realization that privacy does not exist in the digital world.
+He hopes to convey the importance of this issue to the public in an attempt to convey the theory that privacy does not exist in the digital world.

 - Research topic: Privacy rights in the digital age of autonomous computing systems

 Emily Taylor is a Coastal Carolina University student from Andrews, S.C., who is majoring in public health and minoring in biology and psychology.
 She is interested in health policy and health disparities locally, nationally and globally.
 As part of her fellowship with the Dyer Institute for Leadership and Public Policy, Emily will research pedestrian safety across S.C.
 544, which flanks a major portion of the CCU campus.
 She will examine the use of school zones for college campuses.
 Emily aspires to earn a master’s degree in physician assistant studies and will focus on preventative health for underprivileged populations.

 - Research topic: Pedestrian safety and the need for school zones on college campuses